 -dpt distinguishes the database-per-tenant implementation of Wingtip Tickets from other implementations.
-Examples are the standalone app-per-tenant (-sa) or multitenant database (-mt) implementations.
+Examples are the single app-per-tenant (-sa) or multitenant database (-mt) implementations.

 .<user> af1 in the example. .trafficmanager.net/ Traffic Manager, base URL. fabrikamjazzclub Identifies the tenant named Fabrikam Jazz Club.